mariusmuntean/ChartJs.Blazor/README.md

 ```

 ### Dig deeper
-For detailed instructions read the [Chart.Js](https://www.chartjs.org/docs/latest/charts/) documentation to understand how each chart works.
+For detailed instructions read the [Chart.js](https://www.chartjs.org/docs/latest/charts/) documentation to understand how each chart works.

 ## A word on the samples

+#### The current samples are flawed in many ways.
+If you would like to help improving them, please see [this issue](https://github.com/mariusmuntean/ChartJs.Blazor/issues/122).

 The **samples** folder contains three projects, one for a client-side Blazor app, another one for a server-side Blazor app and a shared project.
-The shared project is not really necessary but that is how I chose to avoid code duplication.
+The shared project is not really necessary but that is how we chose to avoid code duplication.

-The documentation might lag the actual development state (who likes to write documentation, am I right?) but the samples will probably never lag the actual state of the library.
-This is due to the way in which I develop where I constantly run the samples to play with new features of ChartJs.
+Unlike the documentation, the samples should always be up to date with the current development on master.
+That means, that the code you see in the samples folder on master might not actually compile on the current nuget version.
+To browse the samples for the latest nuget version, see the [samples on the releases branch](https://github.com/mariusmuntean/ChartJs.Blazor/tree/releases/samples).

-To make it easier for you to see what ChartJs.Blazor can do I host the client-side samples with [Netlify](https://www.netlify.com) on [www.iheartblazor.com](https://www.iheartblazor.com) (and a few other domains 😁)
+To make it easier for you to see what ChartJs.Blazor can do, we host the client-side samples with [Netlify](https://www.netlify.com) on [www.iheartblazor.com](https://www.iheartblazor.com) (and a few other domains 😁).
+However, the demo page might lag behind a bit too so if you want to be sure, compile the [samples on the releases branch](https://github.com/mariusmuntean/ChartJs.Blazor/tree/releases/samples).

-If you go there you should see something like this:
+If you go to the demo page, you should see something like this:
 ![Charts](media/samples.gif)

 # Contributors